zzamboni/enwrite/README.md

           post: blog/
           page:
   ```

+### Hugo-specific tags

+The following tags are recognized by the Hugo output plugin (the only
+one available at the moment):

 - `_enwrite_files_hugo`: text in these notes is ignored, but any
   attachments are stored under the Hugo output directory. `.tar.gz`
   files will be unpacked under that directory, all others will be